Skip to content

 You can also directly enter the monitor name, monitor ID, or alert strategy name in the search box to search.

-Supports importing the monitor configuration JSON file exported by the system, and automatically groups after importing.
-If "Delete and import monitors with the same name" is checked, the system will first delete monitors with the same name and then import.
+Supports importing monitor configuration JSON files exported by the system.
+After import, they are automatically grouped.
+If "Delete and import monitors with the same name" is checked, the system will first delete monitors with the same name before importing.

-During the import process, if there are monitors with the same name, you can choose to delete the existing monitors with the same name.
+During the import process, if monitors with the same name appear, you can choose to delete the existing monitors with the same name.

 Note

-The imported JSON file must be from the system configuration file.
+The imported JSON file must come from the system configuration file.

 After clicking, you can export all monitor rule configurations in the current workspace.